mverboom/asker/Readme.md

 Assign an id to the item that can be referenced from a cascading style sheet for formatting.

+*checked* (optional)

+If defined the checkbox will already be checked.

 **Text to display**

 The text that is shown next to the checkbox.